adiiaditya/ATM-SYSTEM/README.md

 # ATM-SYSTEM
-This project was created as a part of coursework at Illinois Institute of Technology at Chicago.
+This project was created as a part of coursework "Software System Architecture" at Illinois Institute of Technology at Chicago.

 TO RUN IN COMMAND PROMPT/ TERMINAL ON MAC